More on Heavy-Light Bootstrap up to Double-Stress-Tensor: On the poles

 \section{On the $\Delta_L$ poles}

 It turns out that in general the multi-stress-tensor OPE coefficients contain some poles in $\Delta_L$ \cite{Fitzpatrick:2019zqz,Fitzpatrick:2019efk,Li:2019tpf,Li:2019zba}.
-It is argued that when $\Delta_L$ takes the value of those poles, the multi-stress-tensor sectors mix with double-trace sectors $[\mathcal{O}_L\mathcal{O}_L]_{n,J}$ such that the complete correlator is free of divergence \cite{Fitzpatrick:2019zqz}.
-In addition, the mixed operators acquire anomalous dimensions, and it turns out that the product of these anomalous dimensions and the relevant OPE coefficients obey the so called Residue relation to the corresponding multi-stress-tensor OPE coefficients \cite{Li:2019tpf}: taking the Residue of the relevant multi-stress-tensor OPE coefficients at the poles correctly give rise to the product of the mixed OPE coefficient and anomalous dimension.
-However, the mixed OPE is beyond our knowledge even in the holographic context \cite{Fitzpatrick:2019zqz,Li:2019tpf}.
+It is argued that when $\Delta_L$ takes the value of those poles, the multi-stress-tensor sectors $T^k$ mix with double-trace sectors $[\mathcal{O}_L\mathcal{O}_L]_{n,J}$ such that the complete correlator is free of divergence \cite{Fitzpatrick:2019zqz} with the mixed OPE denoted as $c^{\rm mix}$.
+In addition, the mixed operators acquire anomalous dimensions $\gamma^{\rm mix}$, and it turns out that the product of these anomalous dimensions and the relevant OPE coefficients obey the so called Residue relation to the corresponding multi-stress-tensor OPE coefficients $c_{T^k}$ \cite{Li:2019tpf}: taking the Residue of the relevant multi-stress-tensor OPE coefficients at the poles correctly give rise to the product of the mixed OPE coefficient $c^{\rm mix}$ and anomalous dimension $\gamma^{\rm mix}$, i.e., \be \gamma^{\rm mix}c^{\rm mix}=-2{\rm Res}_{\Delta_L={\rm poles}}c_{T^k}\,. \ee However, the mixed OPE $c^{\rm mix}$ is beyond our knowledge even in the holographic context \cite{Fitzpatrick:2019zqz,Li:2019tpf}.

 In this section, we aim to discuss the situation when $\Delta_L$ approaches the poles of multi-stress-tensor OPE.
 Our main focus is $d=4$ where we take $\Delta_L=2$, we extract the mixed OPE coefficient and verify the Residue relation.
 For higher dimensions, we take $d=6$ as an example to verify the Residue relation.
 With the anomalous dimensions (\ref{d8}) and (\ref{d10}) in hands, we can easily verify Residue relation in $d=8,10$, but we will not provide the details of $d=10$ in the paper, for $d=8$ see Appendix \ref{mixOPE}.
 We leave the examples of the OPE coefficients in $d=6,8$ in Appendix \ref{mixOPE}.
 In the end, we understand the universality of the Residue relation.